typewirets/typewirets/docs/design-philosophy.md

 ### Why Separate Creation from Resolution?

-TypeWire separates the definition of how to create a dependency (TypeWireDefinition) from the actual resolution (ResolutionContext):
+TypeWire separates the definition of how to create a dependency (TypeWire) from the actual resolution (ResolutionContext):

 - Clearer separation of concerns
 - More flexible composition possibilities
 - Better testability as each aspect can be tested independently
 - Easier to adapt to different container implementations

 ## Addressing Common DI Criticisms